Hackcidental/awesome-zero-knowledge/README.md

 ## Password Managers

 - [BitWarden](https://bitwarden.com) - Fully-featured, open source password manager with cloud-sync.
+- [NordPass](https://nordpass.com/) - Organize online life with NordPass — a secure solution for passwords, credit cards, and more.
 - [Padloc](https://padloc.app/) - A modern, open source password manager for individuals and teams.

 ## Other Resources